sadiyameem/my-oscillart-project/README.md

 Play musical notes
 Adjustable wave color with a color picker
 Volume control slider
 Record wave and audio as a video

+Tools
+HTML
+CSS
+Javascript

 Motivation
 I created this project because I wanted to try something new, and this project seemed interesting and fun.